DilanCF/CMSC412_notes/lecture/Lecture18.md

 # CMSC412 Lecture 18
 > 10-31

-##
+## Virtual Memory

-Fundamental notion:  Being able to map an addres space to any othr
+Fundamental notion:  Being able to map an address space to any other
 * Given N address and an address space, must be able to map to another one
-* If not available, must have mechanism to get it from a different place (Secdonary sorage)
+* If not available, must have mechanism to get it from a different place (Secondary storage)
-  * May also store in main memmory?
+  * May also store in main memory?
   * Commercial operating systems: more complexity
   * Why is RL messier than examples in textbook?
     * Environment that our system will be in is unknown
       * User, programs to be run, etc.
     * Must have a General Purpose solution

-For a commercail system, a virtual memory system, must decide:
+For a commercial system, a virtual memory system, must decide:
-* Segmentaiton?
+* Segmentation?
 Paging?
 Both?
 * Page size?
 * Page fault policy?
 * ASOASF